Technickel-Dev/baseline-mcp/baseline-mcp-video-script.md

 > })

 **Technickel (Voiceover):**
-My server uses the Model-Context Protocol - MCP for short.
+My server uses the Model-Context Protocol—MCP for short.
 The protocol turns that static map into a live expert you can talk to.
 It gives the AI a set of tools—not just to read the data, but to actively *work* with it.
 To query it, to compare it, to analyze it for you.

 So instead of just looking at the map, you're asking your guide, "What's the quickest route?" or "Is it safe to cross that river?"
 You get answers, not just data points.